-If branding, online services, UX, usability or new technologies are topics very often talked about within the Romania digital industry, content doesn't benefit the same treatment.
-This post is all about why you should pay attention to your content.
+Sometimes it really upsets me when I see so many marketeers ignoring their content.
+Branding, online services, UX, usability or new technologies are topics they very often talk, yet content doesn’t benefit the same treatment.
+So, this post is all about why you should pay attention to your content.

 For those of you familiar with the local publishing environment, the issues regarding the quality of the content may be quite obvious.
 I believe such arrogant treatment of content it’s disrespectful for the readers, damaging for brands and very frustrating for those few content or digital professional who really care about it.